wbotelhos/active_storage_preview/README.md

 ### For Image used on background

-When using single image on background, like cover, sets the target directly on image.
-Image will receive the `background-image`.
+When using single image on background, like cover, sets the target on some element.
+Element will receive the `background-image`.
 You must set `attribute` option as `style`.

 ```html
 <div data-target></div>